 MSc in Occupational Science

-- Apply occupational science related concepts to analyze policies, theories, and social norms to enhance occupation.
+- Apply occupational science related concepts to analyze policies, theories, and social norms to enhance occupation

-- Understand and apply a variety of research methodologies to address occupation focused phenomena.
+- Understand and apply a variety of research methodologies to address occupation-focused phenomena.

 - Demonstrate how occupational science has the potential to transform epistemologies, policies, procedures, and practices in multiple settings, and across diverse contexts.

 This innovative online program can be completed either full or part-time.
 Full time, there will typically be one year of courses and one additional year of thesis work for those pursuing the thesis option or 1 additional year for their major project for those completing the course-based option.
 Students will require regular and consistent access to the internet to participate successfully in this fully online distance education program.
 Our research page provides links to seminars presentations on Occupational Science research topics.

 More information about this program, including admissions requirements, application process, and funding opportunities can found on the academic graduate Master of Science - Occupational Science webpage.